-This donut spot was founded by three NOPD officers, offers 40-50 varieties daily, and takes pride in their maple bacon king cake, which you’ll have to special order.
+This donut spot was founded by three NOPD officers, offers 40 to 50 varieties daily, and takes pride in their maple bacon king cake, which you'll have to special order.

 This place has unique donut holes and pastries, but they also do a killer king cake, stuffed with cream cheese, strawberry, or just about anything else you want.

 Manny Randazzo King Cakes3515 N. Hullen Street, Metairie

 Manny Randazzo is a second-generation baker, and his family has been making king cakes since 1965.
 Their time-tested recipe has earned their praline pecan cake awards as the "King of the King Cakes," and this family business is open to shipping cakes on special occasions.

 Cochon Butcher930 Tchoupitoulas St.